Petros89/FDRNet/README.md

 - Get model predictions using the `predict.py` file.

 ## Documentation
-- Code is the documentation of itself.
+- Code is the documentation of itself
+- Project report can be found at `Project.pdf` file

 ## Usage
 - Use `python3 main.py` to train your feedback discovery network.